As we all already know, Shopify is one of the most popular eCommerce platforms in this day and age and it’s become synonymous with online shopping.

 There are many benefits for stores opening up multiple Shopify stores which can increase customer relations and grow your business.

-What products might be doing well one in one country, may not be doing well in another.
-The same applies in reverse - if you’re struggling to sell certain products in one region, opening up a different store in another region opens you to offering a localised website in the correct currency and language.
+The products that might be doing well one in one country, may not be doing well in another.
+The same applies in reverse — if you’re struggling to sell certain products in one region, opening up a different store in another region opens you to offering a localised website in the correct currency and language.

 A common mistake businesses make in expanding globally is sticking to the same marketing techniques.
 The internalisation process also involves understanding spending habits and trends in the country you are targeting.
 Be sure to research new marketing territories and work with local partners.